rust-lang/rust/guide.md

 One thing we've glossed over for the time being is support for macros.
-We have only proof of concept handling of macros at the moment, but they are extremely interesting from "assigning ids" perspective.
+We have only proof of concept handling of macros at the moment, but they are extremely interesting from an "assigning IDs" perspective.

 ## Macros and recursive locations